johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.2.1.md

 Users that have not been granted "Admin" rights, can still access Pic Puller as long as you have granted them access under the "Users" tab.
 This can be done on a one-by-one basis under the "Users" tab, or on a more global scale if you set up User Groups and provide the group access to Pic Puller.
 These non-admin users will only have the ability to authorize and unauthorize your app.
 They will not be able to change or delete the app.

+### Pic Puller Image Browser Fieldtype

+The Pic Puller Image Browser field type lets you browse an authorized user's media stream and/or search all of Instagram's public images by a tag.

+When setting up a Pic Puller select "Pic Puller for Instagram" from the Field Type dropdown.

+You will also have options that will affect how the field type will function for users who are creating entries.
+You can choose to let them search from their own media stream, let them use the just the search functionality, or give them access to both types of search.

+**What the field type does.**

+The field type searches Instagram to retrieve a media ID for an image or video uploaded through Instagram.
+The media ID is stored in the Craft database.
+The media file is not stored within your site.

+The media ID is used in conjunction with the media by ID function in your templates to show media on your site.
+(See the **Media by ID** section of the documentation below.)

 ## Working with Pic Puller for Instagram in your templates

 There are 7 different template functions available with Pic Puller.